The Fabulous Moolah: Rock 'n' Wrestling Connection (1983–1987)

-In 1983, Vincent Kennedy McMahon began expanding the World Wrestling Federation (WWF) nationally, and Moolah sold him the rights to her Women's World Championship.
+In 1983, Vincent Kennedy McMahon began expanding the WWF nationally, and Moolah sold him the rights to her Women's World Championship.
 Moolah agreed to appear exclusively for the WWF, and thus became the first WWF Women's Champion.
 The following year, singer Cyndi Lauper began a verbal feud with manager "Captain" Lou Albano, who long had a reputation of being a villain, that brought professional wrestling into mainstream culture in a storyline that became known as the "Rock 'n' Wrestling Connection."
 When it was finally time for Lauper and Albano to settle their differences in the ring, a match-up was scheduled with Albano representing Moolah against the challenge of Lauper's protégé, Wendi Richter.
 After much buildup and hype, the Fabulous Moolah lost the championship to Richter on July 23, 1984, in the main event of The Brawl to End It All, which was broadcast live on MTV.
 Prior to the match, the WWF promoted Moolah as holding the championship for the previous 28 years.

 After losing the title to Richter, Moolah aided Leilani Kai in defeating Richter for the title in February 1985.
 Richter won it back at the inaugural WrestleMania, but when Richter's relationship soured with the WWF, Moolah donned a mask as "The Spider Lady" and regained the belt on November 25, 1985, in a controversial decision.
 Richter was never told she would be losing the title and fell victim to a real-life "screwjob" finish known as "The Original Screwjob".
 Richter promptly quit the WWF afterward, while Moolah continued to be champion for another two years—excluding a six-day reign by Velvet McIntyre during a tour of Australia in 1986—before losing the belt to Sherri Martel on July 24, 1987.
 She later captained a team at the inaugural Survivor Series.
 Her team (Moolah, Velvet McIntyre, Rockin' Robin, and the Jumping Bomb Angels) defeated champion Martel and her team (Leilani Kai, Judy Martin, Donna Christanello, and Dawn Marie).